The YWCA Clinton, Iowa is dedicated to eliminating racism, empowering women and promoting peace, justice, freedom and dignity for all.

 The YWCA supports policies that contribute to the elimination of racism.
 This includes but is not limited to policies that eliminate racial profiling, increase immigrant rights, retain and strengthen affirmative action, reduce hate crimes and result in increased education on racism and its elimination.

-To learn more about the YWCA Stand Against Racism or join the planning committee, please contact the YWCA Marketing Director at 563-242-2110 or at firstname.lastname@example.org.
+To learn more about the YWCA Until Justice Just Is, please contact the YWCA Marketing Director at 563-242-2110 or at firstname.lastname@example.org.

 The Stop the Hate / Show the Love Annual Walk for Peace is held annually in our community on the Thursday closest to the September 21st global observance of the U. N. International Day of Peace.